1. Previous: Chapter 1

 val circumferenceOfLargeCircle = circumference(10.0)

-Doesn’t this look nicer than Listing 2.2?
+This looks so much cleaner than our original code!
 Because we have a function, we don’t need to write 2 * pi * radius over and over!
 Instead, we just call the circumference() function once for each circle.

 Arguments and Parameters: What’s the difference?